 For battery life, reliability is key.
 No one wants to have dead batteries in the middle of an operation.

 Durability and Warranty

-A practical red dot needs to be water-proof, fog-proof and shock-proof.
-The optic must be able to withstand lots of abuse.
-And it should handle high recoil rounds.
-For AK-47, recoil will not be much of an issue.
+A practical red dot needs to be waterproof, fogproof and shockproof.
+The optic must be able to withstand lots of abuse and the recoil of AK-47.

 Note that the highest durable red dots are made by Aimpoint.
 If you are going on a military operations, it’s a good choice to look at.
 Note that super durable optics also come with higher price tag.

 Lastly, if all else fails, one needs a good warranty and customer service from the manufacturer.
 Defects and accidents do happen.
 And there’s the matter of transferability warranty, which normally makes reselling value higher.

 Co-witnessing is about mounting red dot sights while retaining iron sights to serve as a backup.
 This is not a necessary thing to do, but it can help you when the red dot fails.

 There are 2 popular setup for this :